krobelus/rate/README.md

 default.

 # Features
-- check DRAT (default) and PR (file extension `.pr` or `.dpr`) proofs
+- check DRAT proofs and DPR proofs
+- competitive performance (faster than `drat-trim`, almost as fast as `gratgen`)
-- output core lemmas as DIMACS, LRAT or GRAT for verified proofs
+- output core lemmas as DIMACS, LRAT or GRAT after verifying a proof
-- output certificate of unsatisfiability for rejected proofs
+- output SICK certificate of incorrectness after rejecting a proof
-- competitive performance due to double-sweep checking with core-first unit propagation
-- option to ignore unit deletions (`--skip-unit-deletions`)
+- optionally ignore unit deletions for compatibility with `drat-trim` (flag `--skip-unit-deletions`)
 - transparently read compressed input files (Gzip, Zstandard, Bzip2, XZ, LZ4)
+- detect and report many errors like numeric overflows
+- mostly safe Rust, should not have any undefined behavior

 # Installation